alexemanuelol/rustplusplus/docs/full_list_features.md

 * Send a Text-To-Speech message from in-game to Discord teamchat channel.
 * Check the upkeep of all Tool Cupboard via the `upkeep` command.
 * Get Facepunch news in Discord.
+* Scan CCTV cameras for players and scientists.